 One of my favourite aspects of design is the necessity to be able to find and solve a wide variety of problems.
-This led me to naturally transition into UX.
+This naturally led me to expand into UX design.
 I had the opportunity to put in practice the various disciplines of the field while I was employed as a UX/UI generalist for five years at MindGeek.
 It was a challenging and invaluable experience.

 Over the years I’ve had the pleasure of designing for many different companies and clients, including: